executablebooks/mdformat/README.md

 Many of these bugs are a consequence of using [`remark-parse`](https://github.com/remarkjs/remark/tree/main/packages/remark-parse) v8.x as Markdown parser which, according to the author themselves, is [inferior to markdown-it](https://github.com/remarkjs/remark/issues/75#issuecomment-143532326) used by mdformat.
-`remark-parse` v9.x is advertised as CommonMark compliant and presumably would fix many of the issues, but is not used by Prettier yet (Prettier being at v2.2.1 at the time of writing).
+`remark-parse` v9.x is advertised as CommonMark compliant and presumably would fix many of the issues, but is not used by Prettier (v2.2.1) yet.

-Prettier, being able to format many languages other than Markdown, is a large package with 63 direct dependencies (mdformat only has 2 in Python 3.8+).
+Prettier (v2.2.1), being able to format many languages other than Markdown, is a large package with 63 direct dependencies (mdformat only has 2 in Python 3.8+).
 This can be a disadvantage in many environments, one example being size optimized Docker images.

 Mdformat's parser extension plugin API allows not only customization of the Markdown specification in use, but also advanced features like [automatic table of contents generation](https://github.com/hukkinj1/mdformat-toc).